towfiabdullah/towfiabdullah/README.md

 - 👋 Hi, I’m @towfiabdullah
-- 👀 I’m interested in ...software enginnering and software developmet
+- 👀 I’m interested in ...software enginnering and software development
 - 🌱 I’m currently learning ...problem solving
 <!---
 towfiabdullah/towfiabdullah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.